ryan-taylor/workos-jsr/CONTRIBUTING.md

-# Contributing to @ryantaylor/workos
+# Contributing to the WorkOS Node.js SDK

 Thank you for considering contributing to the Deno/JSR port of WorkOS!
 This document outlines the standards and processes we follow for this project.

 ## Deno-Native Development

 This project is a Deno-native implementation of the WorkOS SDK.
 When contributing, please:

 1. Always use Deno and Fresh 2.x compatibility as your primary target
 2. Use Deno-native APIs and approaches, avoiding Node.js patterns or compatibility layers
 3. Maintain strict TypeScript typing and leverage Deno's type system
 4. Test exclusively with Deno's native testing framework
 5. Document all code with Deno-centric usage examples